zwang695/alexa-skills-list/skills/B017OBIKIG/README.md

 To use the StubHub skill, try saying...

-* *Alexa, ask StubHub what’s happening this weekend.*
+* *Alexa, ask StubHub what?s happening this weekend.*

-* *Alexa, ask StubHub what’s going on tonight.*
+* *Alexa, ask StubHub what?s going on tonight.*

-* *Alexa, ask StubHub what’s happening in San Francisco.*
+* *Alexa, ask StubHub what?s happening in San Francisco.*

-What’s going on this weekend?
-Just set your home city, and then you can ask what’s going on tonight, this weekend, or on a specific date.
-You can also ask what’s happening in another city.
-It’s your direct access to StubHub – just by asking Alexa.
+What?s going on this weekend?
+Just set your home city, and then you can ask what?s going on tonight, this weekend, or on a specific date.
+You can also ask what?s happening in another city.
+It?s your direct access to StubHub ? just by asking Alexa.

 ***